 Derrek Lee is … Jack Shephard.
 He’s the leader of the team, with an unassailable desire to save his friends (usually from throwing errors).
 Does Lee have a pill addiction?
 Probably not.
 But I know he can grow an incredible scruff-beard.

 Geovany Soto is … James “Sawyer” Ford.
 Among Cubs fans, he’s had an up and down image.
 Sometimes a hero, sometimes a goat, but he’s always got sweet facial hair.
-Bonus, Geo pulled a long con on Cubs fans by getting us to believe that he was a top notch hitter instead of a secretly fat guy who liked to smoke weed.
+Bonus, Geo pulled a long con on Cubs fans by getting us to believe that he was a top notch hitter.

 Alfonso Soriano is … John Locke.
 He’s bald, getting older, and has gimpy legs.
 We also haven’t heard from him in a while and he may or may not be dead.
 Imbued with a sense that he’s here for a greater purpose, he always seems to come up just short.
 And you can be sure: by the time Alfonso Soriano’s deal with the Cubs is up in 2014, he’ll be in a wheelchair.